Arceveti/SM64-v2/README.md

 - Many smaller optimizations (Arceveti)

 **Hacker QoL:**
-- Many unnamed variables have been named (Arceveti, AloXado320)
+- Many unnamed variables have been named/documented (Arceveti, AloXado320, iProgramMC)
 - Hardcoded render layers are replaced with their defines (Arceveti)
 - New render layer (LAYER_ALPHA_DECAL) when Silhouette is enabled (Arceveti) *
 - Extended debug info, with more info for velocity and info for floors/ceilings/walls (Arceveti) *